DanSam5K/Blog-project/README.md

 # Blog Post Project

-- In this project, got the opportunity to actually build a real Rails application.
+- In this project, got the opportunity to actually build a real Ruby on Rails application.
 It’s not a trivially simple one either.
-An Interesting project that enable us harness all the power and beauty of Rails on Ruby to build a blog that enable users perform CRUD actions with blog post and other users can comments with options to also perform certain actions
+An Interesting project that enables us to harness all the power and beauty of Rails on Ruby to build a blog that enables users to perform CRUD actions with the blog post and other users can comment with options to also perform certain actions

 ## Live Demo 👀